adamdennett/EPC_Data_Analysis/HousingAndNetZero.knit.md

 ::: columns
 ::: {.column width="50%"}
--   Tenure: Whether the house is owner-occupied, privately rented or socially rented is also very important - Social rented housing has far better energy efficiency than all other housing tenures
+-   Tenure: Whether the house is owner-occupied, privately rented or socially rented is also very important - **Socially rented housing has far better energy efficiency** than all other housing tenures
 -   Various reasons for this:
     -   social landlords more conscious of the needs of residents, some large retrofit programmes
     -   social housing more likely to be flats